Phenomenological Approaches to Self-Consciousness

 In other words, every positional consciousness of an object is at the same time a non-positional consciousness of itself.
 If I count the cigarettes which are in that case, I have the impression of disclosing an objective property of this collection of cigarettes: they are a dozen.
 This property appears to my consciousness as a property existing in the world.
 It is very possible that I have no positional consciousness of counting them.
 Then I do not know myself as counting.
 Yet at the moment when these cigarettes are revealed to me as a dozen, I have a non-thetic consciousness of my adding activity.
 If anyone questioned me, indeed, if anyone should ask, “What are you doing there?”
 I should reply at once, “I am counting.”
 (Sartre 1943, 19–20 [1956, liii]).

-It is clarifying to compare the phenomenological notion of pre-reflective self-consciousness with the one defended by Brentano.
+It might be clarifying to compare the phenomenological notion of pre-reflective self-consciousness with the one defended by Brentano.
 According to Brentano as I listen to a melody I am aware that I am listening to the melody.
 He acknowledges that I do not have two different mental states: my consciousness of the melody is one and the same as my awareness of perceiving it; they constitute one single psychical phenomenon.
 On this point, and in opposition to higher-order representation theories, Brentano and the phenomenologists are in general agreement.
 But for Brentano, by means of this unified mental state, I have an awareness of two objects: the melody and my perceptual experience.

 In the same mental phenomenon in which the sound is present to our minds we simultaneously apprehend the mental phenomenon itself.
 What is more, we apprehend it in accordance with its dual nature insofar as it has the sound as content within it, and insofar as it has itself as content at the same time.
 We can say that the sound is the primary object of the act of hearing, and that the act of hearing itself is the secondary object (Brentano 1874, 179–180 [1973, 127–128]).